 Therefore child labour was viewed by many poor families as the only alternative to subsidize their income as well as meet various school contributions.
-Goskul W. (1985) findings confirmed that:

-"Contributions in many cases leave disadvantaged parents find such imposition as a burden, as it has been happening that a child who cannot afford school costs is subjected to punishment, warning of discontinuation, etc".
+Goskul W. (1985) findings confirmed that: "Contributions in many cases leave disadvantaged parents find such imposition as a burden, as it has been happening that a child who cannot afford school costs is subjected to punishment, warning of discontinuation, etc".

 However 2 (13%) of the parents and 4 (27%) of the teachers pointed out that, children engaged in child labour don't do so as an alternative to supplement household income but to find money for their own use.
 Furthermore they argued that many contributions are so meager they cannot justify child labour.
 Table 7 shows the different kinds of contributions existing in The Gambian primary schools.

-Table 7: Education related costs in the Lower and Upper basic schools
+Table 7 shows that there are different numbers of contributions existing in The Gambian Lower and Upper Basic schools which can be easily mused together.
+For example, study fee, Saturday classes, afternoon classes, development fund, etc could have been combined with that of school fees.
+Thus findings doubted if all those contributions were really meant to improve school services and pupils performance.